coleschuelke/game-engine/doc/tournament-setup.md

 Rename your local `lab5-aerial-robotics` repository `balloon-locator`.

 As before,
-- Add your team members as Maintainer and the TAs as Reporter to the remote repository.
+- Add your team members as Maintainer and the TA as Reporter to the remote repository.
 - Rename `origin` as `source` and add your new remote repository as `origin`.
 - Push your local repository to `origin`.
 - Configure `balloon-locator` with your name and email.